Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN: Abstract

 \section{Abstract}

-Optically active defects in hexagonal boron nitride (hBN) have become amongst the most attractive single-photon emitters in the solid state, owing to their high-quality photophysical properties, combined with the unlimited possibilities of integration offered by the host two-dimensional material.
+Optically active defects in hexagonal boron nitride (hBN) have become amongst the most attractive single-photon emitters in the solid state, owing to their high-quality photophysical properties, combined with the unlimited possibilities of integration offered by the host {van der Waals} material.
 In particular, the B centres, with their narrow linewidth, low wavelength spread and controllable positioning, have raised a particular interest for integrated quantum photonics.
 However, to date, either their excitation or their detection has been performed non-resonantly due to the difficulty of rejecting the backreflected laser light at the same wavelength, thereby preventing to take full benefit from their high coherence in quantum protocols.
-Here, we make use of a narrow-linewidth emitter integrated in a hybrid metal-dielectric structure to implement crossed-polarisation laser rejection.
+Here, we make use of narrow-linewidth emitters integrated in a hybrid metal-dielectric structure to implement cross-polarisation laser rejection.
 This allows us to observe resonantly scattered photons, with associated experimental signatures of optical coherence in both continuous-wave (cw) and pulsed regimes, respectively the Mollow triplet and Hong-Ou-Mandel interference from zero-phonon-line emission.
-The measured two-photon interference visibility of $0.92 \pm 0.26$ demonstrates the potential of B centres in hBN for applications to integrated quantum information.
+The {two-photon interference visibilities of $0.93 \pm 0.21$ and $0.92 \pm 0.26$ we measured for two emitters demonstrate} the potential of B centres in hBN for applications to integrated quantum information.